 The liquid contents of the nitrate salt-bearing waste containers will be decanted from the parent waste container, captured in a container, added to the mixer and then blended with zeolite.
 A waste liquid-to-zeolite volume ratio of at least 1:3 will be utilized, followed by blending using a mixer until the mixture is combined.
 If liquid enters the catchment basing within the glovebox, it will be absorbed in the catchment basin using zeolite and then moved to the mixer and zeolite will be added and blended to combine until the mixture is stabilized.
 Stabilized liquids will be placed into a daughter container.
-All three subsets of nitrate salt-bearing waste streams require this treatment process for liquids within the parent container.
+All three subsets of nitrate saltbearing waste streams require this treatment process for liquids within the parent container.
 In the case of cemented nitrate salt-bearing waste, no further treatment is necessary for the cemented solids within the container.

-Waste treatment of the solids (for remediated and unremediated nitrate salt-bearing waste) will occur by first adding a premeasured amount of water to the mixing bowl.
+Waste treatment of the solids (for remediated and unremediated nitrate salt-bearing waste) will occur by first adding a premeasured amount of water to the mixing bowl if the waste is not already wet.
 A premeasured quantity of waste will then be added to the mixing bowl and mixed to decrease the viscosity to aid with the final blending step.
 The waste and water mixture will then be blended with zeolite until absorbed.
 Blending of the waste will occur using mixers, pre-sized measuring containers, and a container for the movement of waste.
+Size reduction of the solids may require the use of hand tools (such as a masher, hammer and sieve) or the use of a blender.